-As part of utilizing FAVA to identify new Galactic gamma-ray transients, we have been able to:
+As part of utilizing FAVA to identify new Galactic gammaray transients, we have been able to accomplish the following:

-- Estimate a yearly Galactic gamma-ray transient rate of ~ 8.5 flares/year.
-The composition of this yearly rate is ~ 2 flares from the Crab Nebula, ~ 2 flares from Cygnus X-3, ~ 1 flare from a classical nova, ~ 1 unassociated source, with the remaining ~ 2.5 flares coming from other known Galactic gamma-ray sources. - Report the first gamma-ray flare spatially coincident with 6 4FGL sources with no prior gamma-ray outbursts.
-These are: PSR J0248+6021, PSR J1731-1847, SNR G016.0-00.5, SNR G016.7+00.1, PSR J1826-1256, and SNR G018.1-00.1.
-SNR G016.0-00.5, SNR G016.7+00.1, and SNR G018.1-00.1 are all classified as either a supernova remnant, or a pulsar wind nebula.
+- Estimate a yearly Galactic gamma-ray transient rate of ~8.5 flares year-1.
+The composition of this yearly rate is ~2 flares from the Crab Nebula, ~2 flares from Cygnus X-3, ~1 flare from a classical nova, ~1 unassociated source, with the remaining ~2.5 flares coming from other known Galactic gamma-ray sources. - 2.
+Report the first gamma-ray flare spatially coincident with six 4FGL sources with no prior gamma-ray outbursts.
+These are as follows: PSR J0248+6021, PSR J1731-1847, SNR G016.0-00.5, SNR G016.7+00.1, PSR J1826-1256, and SNR G018.1-00.1.
+SNR G016.0-00.5, SNR G016.7+00.1, and SNR G018.1-00.1 are all classified as either a SNR or a PWN.
 PSR J0248+6021, PSR J1731-1847, and PSR J1826-1256 are all pulsars.
-If follow-up analysis confirms that the flare does originate from one of these source environments, it would potentially mean the confirmation of a flaring pulsar wind nebula (PWN), and possibly the discovery of the second gamma-ray variable PWN like the Crab Nebula's PWN. - Determine 10 individual unassociated flares that are of likely Galactic origin. - Use the WISE blazar strip for filtering out possible blazars based on infrared counterparts in their gamma-ray $R{95\%}$.
+If follow-up analysis confirms that the flare does originate from one of these source environments, it would potentially mean the confirmation of a flaring PWN, and possibly the discovery of the second gamma-ray variable PWN like the Crab Nebula's PWN. - 3.
+Determine 10 individual unassociated flares that are of likely Galactic origin.

+- 4. Use the WISE blazar strip to filter out possible blazars based on infrared counterparts in their gamma-ray $R{95\%}$.
 Furthermore, we tested the WISE blazar strip using the gamma-ray locations and $R{95\%}$ of sources reported in the 4FGL.
 We report the WISE blazar strip to have a 68% accuracy rate for correctly distinguishing blazars and Galactic sources given their gamma-ray detections.
-We also verify that classical novae with gamma-ray emission are unlikely to be filtered out (94% are not identified as blazars). - Report 18 long-term flares (>1 week) from consecutive, coincident FAVA detections.
-These 18 long-term flares likely come from 4 unique Galactic gamma-ray sources.
-We expect at least 1 long-term flare per year to be detected by FAVA. - Potential observational confirmation of the Crab Nebula's PWN 'wave' outburst behavior predicted by Striani et al. 2011. - Identify spectral parameters for each unassociated flare.
+We also verify that classical novae with gamma-ray emission are unlikely to be filtered out (94% are not identified as blazars). - 5.
+Report 18 long-term flares (>1 week) from consecutive, coincident FAVA detections.
+These 18 long-term flares likely come from four unique Galactic gamma-ray sources.
+We expect at least one long-term flare per year to be detected by FAVA. - 6.
+Potential observational confirmation of the Crab Nebula's PWN "wave" outburst behavior as predicted by Striani et al. (2011). - 7.
+Identify spectral parameters for each unassociated flare.
 We find that, on average, when compared to other unassociated flares detected in a single band, unassociated flares detected significantly in both LE and HE bands tend to be harder in the LE and softer in the HE.
-The mean photon index for all the unassociated flares detected in the LE band is -2.34 ± 0.23 and for all unassociated flares detected in the HE band is -2.44 ± 0.43 .

-- Report (in the Appendix) persistent X-ray sources from archival data that are spatially consistent with the FAVA detected flares.
-The potential Galactic flaring candidates with a persistent X-ray source coincident with their $R{95\%}$ are FID 14127, 55822, 55813, 55913, 57924, 60334, and 72921. - Recommend fields for future X-ray study since they had no X-ray observations where a likely flare of Galactic origin was detected.
+The mean photon index for all the unassociated flares detected in the LE band is -2.34 ± 0.23 and for all unassociated flares detected in the HE band is -2.44 ± 0.43 . - 8.
+Report (in the Appendix) persistent X-ray sources from archival data that are spatially consistent with the FAVA-detected flares.
+The potential Galactic flaring candidates with a persistent X-ray source coincident with their R{95%} are FIDs 14127, 55822, 55813, 55913, 57924, 60334, and 72921. - 9.
+Recommend fields for future X-ray study since they had no X-ray observations where a likely flare of Galactic origin was detected.
 These flares are FIDs 1281, 6631, and 6101.

-Future follow-ups and analysis of the fields with FAVA detected gamma-ray flares of likely Galactic origin could lead to the detection of new transient sources.
+Future follow-up and analysis of the fields with FAVAdetected gamma-ray flares of likely Galactic origin could lead to the detection of new transient sources.
 Most importantly, it could verify a potentially new variable PWN.